rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-threadPriorities X:Y:Z``

+    This Command Line parameter is supported only for the C++ and C++03 API Implementations.

     Set the priorities for the application Threads:
         X -- For the Main Thread, which will be the one sending the data.
 Also for the Asynchronous thread if that one is used.